| | | | |

 HOW TO STORE LEFTOVERS.
 I recommend storing leftover guacamole in a small bowl or lidded container with plastic wrap or food wrap pressed to the surface.
 The less air exposure, the less oxidation (browning) will occur.
 The salsa will keep 3-4 days in an airtight container in the fridge.
 The slaw will continue to soften, so it works best eaten in 2-3 days.

 NOT VEGAN?
 This meal works great for serving a crowd with all different dietary needs.
-If you’re serving meat eaters and vegetarians or vegans at the same table, you can can totally add another protein on the side as an option, like spice-rubbed fish, sweet & spicy pork, beef carnitas, or shredded chicken.
+If you’re serving meat eaters and vegetarians or vegans at the same table, you can can totally add another protein as an option, like honey lime chicken, sweet & spicy pork, beef carnitas, or shredded chicken.

 Print